 Head Volleyball Coach: Tony Miranda

-Tony Miranda completed his sixth season overall as the Edmonds CC volleyball coach in 2018.
-Now three years into his second stint at Edmonds, Miranda has guided the Tritons back to the NWAC playoffs all three years (2016-2018) and led the team to the North Region crown in 2018.
-Edmonds finished the season 4th overall at the NWAC Tournament with 32 wins, and in the process, recorded the program's longest winning streak in its history (20 games).
+Miranda led the team to the North Region crown in 2018 as Edmonds finished the season 4th overall at the NWAC Tournament with 32 wins, and in the process, recorded the program's longest winning streak in its history (20 games).
 The Tritons were a perfect 12-0 in North Region play as Miranda garnered North Coach of the Year honors for the third time in his career; the 2018 title was the fourth of his career.
-He is now 50-22 in the North as Edmonds' head coach.
+He is now 59-25 in the North as Edmonds' head coach.